Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (a magnifying glass)
 **Duration:** Concentration, up to 1 minute

 A beam of brilliant light flashes out from your hand in a 5-foot-wide, 60-foot-long line.
-Each creature in the line must make a Constitution Saving Throw.
+Each creature in the line must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
-Undead and oozes have :d20-disadv: **Disadvantage** on this Saving Throw.
+Undead and oozes have :d20-disadv: **Disadvantage** on this :d20-save: **Saving Throw**.

 You can create a new line of radiance as your :rsc-action: **Action** on any turn until the spell ends.